 R-2.4.2 (ongoing): To provide a new assessment of grey seal stocks throughout the North Atlantic.

-It was noted that one request was more than 10 years but that this had already been dealt with in the MCJ and will that it will be addressed by the CSWG in 2020.
+It was noted that one request was more than 10 years.
+The request had been , dealt with in the MCJ and will be addressed by the CSWG in 2020.

 Updates from Scientific Committee